krishnakanth95/Webscraping/README.md

 # Webscraping

 This repository contains the sample projects done in webscraping using python,selinium,beautiful soup.
 Here I scraped the News channel CRN for MSP's.
+Attached the code and the output excel file.